 Information Security Graduate Certificate Requirements

-Total program length varies based on the number of courses taken per 8-week session.
-That means that if you take 1 class per session, you could earn your graduate certificate in as few as 12 months.
+Total length of the information security program varies based on the number of courses taken per 8-week session.
+That means that if you take 1 class per session, you could earn your Information Security Certificate in as few as 12 months.

 Total credit hours: 18